Kristina01111000/lavendersite/README.md

-Bundles won’t be called bundles, look at prairiemoon.com website for example For footer add united states lavender growers logo to it (have two logos?)have logos vertical, not sideways remove events page from header
+Bundles won’t be called bundles, look at prairiemoon.com website for example For footer add united states lavender growers logo to it (have two logos?)have logos vertical, not sideways remove events page from header check pollinators text on about us page switch title of about us to our story

 Add subscribe to newsletter in a banner above footer